-The governments of Kazakhstan, Uzbekistan, Turkmenistan, Iran, Pakistan, India and Oman signed a multimodal transport agreement to create an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf.
+The multimodal transport agreement signed by the governments of Kazakhstan, Uzbekistan, Turkmenistan, Iran, Pakistan, India and Oman to create an international transport and transit corridor facilitating transportation of goods between Central Asia and the Persian Gulf, is called as Ashgabat Agreement.
+An important topic for IAS Exam, Ashgabat Agreement comes under Mains GS-II (Indian Polity & International Relations.)